webprofusion/certify-docs/docs/faq.md

 No, you should close the app before updating and if the installer cannot stop the service for you then you should manually stop the service before updating.
 If you ignore the warning and continue the update you may end up with a broken installation.
 You can however fix a broken installation by installing the app again (settings will be preserved).

 ### Oops, I upgraded and lost my custom scripts
 All content under the applications program files folder is removed on upgrade, *do not store scripts there*.
-Instead, store your scripts in a dedicated folder such as C:\Scripts or together with the other Certify The Web settings as C:\ProgramData\Certify\Scripts (for example).
+Instead, store your scripts in a dedicated folder such as C:\Scripts or together with the other *Certify Certificate Manager* settings as C:\ProgramData\Certify\Scripts (for example).

 ### My certificate is renewing OK but the IIS site bindings are not updated
 Check the *Preview* tab for your managed certificate and ensure that the *Deployment* section will specifically update the expected https bindings.
 If they are not shown here your https binding will *not* be updated.